Analysis | Understanding the criminal allegations the Jan. 6 committee is constructing against Trump

-The case is well understood but intricate, particularly in regards to the need to meet the standards of criminal prosecution.
+The case is well understood but intricate, particularly in regard to the need to meet the standards of criminal prosecution.
 So, below, we’ll walk through the case presented by the committee in the document produced on Wednesday.
 We’ll also contextualize it with other recent legal activity that hints at more significant culpability for Trump allies and maintains a risk of civil repercussions for the former president.

 The committee’s allegations were outlined in a court filing submitted by the committee as it seeks to compel cooperation from an attorney named John Eastman.
 Eastman was a central figure in Trump’s final effort to hold power after his election loss, writing the memo that argued Vice President Mike Pence could simply set aside electoral votes submitted by several states that voted for Joe Biden.
 The committee wants him to provide testimony and documents related to his interactions with Trump, but he has refused to do so.

 Part of the argument against cooperating is that he was acting as Trump’s attorney and is therefore subject to attorney-client privilege.
 But that privilege doesn’t apply if the discussions between an attorney and a client were related to commission of a crime — what’s known as the crime-fraud exception.
-And so the committee delineated the crimes it believes Trump committed in concert with Eastman, hoping to convince the court to review material that can then be shared with investigators.
+And so the committee delineated the crimes it believes Trump committed in concert with Eastman, hoping to persuade the court to review material that can then be shared with investigators.

 The Jan.
 6 committee’s allegations